inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 tip_amount IS NOT NULL;
 ```

-When it completes running you will be able to see more information under these tabs
+Once the model completes training, more information will be available under these tabs:
 - `details` -  model, loss, and optimization details
 - `training` - loss and duration graphs
 - `evaluatin` - evalutation metrics